-You can exclude specific domains from being recognised as referral traffic sources in your Analytics reports.
-A common use for this feature is to exclude traffic from a third-party shopping basket, in order to prevent customers from being counted in new sessions and as a referral when they return to your order confirmation page after checking out on the third-party site.
+A common use for this feature is to third-party shopping carts from starting second sessions.
+When the third-party shopping cart is in the exclusion list, a user will no longer be counted as new session and as a referral when they return to your order confirmation page after checking out on the third-party site.

 Only traffic from the domain entered in the referral exclusions list and any subdomains are excluded.
 Traffic from domains that only have substring matches are not excluded.